airswap/airswap-protocols/tools/subgraph/README.md

 1. From `airswap-protocols/tools/subgraph` run `yarn prepare:development && yarn codegen && yarn remove-local; yarn create-local; yarn deploy-local`
 1. Run queries against the endpoint at the end of the previous step

+Note: When developing locally develop the entities and mappings in isolation.
+This is because:

+> Truffle provides a clean room environment when running your test files.
+When running your tests against Ganache or Truffle Develop, Truffle will use advanced snapshotting features to ensure your test files don't share state with each other.

+This can confuse the graph and prevent indexing on contracts.
+ If the individual components work as intended then it can be assumed with high confidence that they will not conflict over one another in production.

 ## Deploying to hosted service
 1. Authenticate with ` graph auth https://api.thegraph.com/deploy/ <ACCESS_TOKEN>`
 1. In another window and within `airswap-protocols`, run `yarn test`